Nautor's Swan: Club Swan

 Club Swan is a non-profit organization whose members are present, past and future Swan yacht owners.
 The club house is located at the Segelsällskapet Yacht Club in Jakobstad, Finland.
 Leonardo Ferragamo is the chairman of the club.
 Among the honorary members are the former King Juan Carlos I of Spain, Pekka Koskenkylä, German Frers, Ron Holland and Lady Pippa Blake, wife of deceased Peter Blake.

 The highlight of the racing calendar for Swan owners is the biennial "Rolex Swan Cup", held in Porto Cervo, Sardinia in association with the Yacht Club Costa Smeralda, which traditionally embodies "The Spirit of Swan" in its glamour and quality of sailing.
 Since 2013, a "Rolex Swan Cup Caribbean" regatta has been held at the Yacht Club Costa Smeralda's clubhouse in the British Virgin Islands.
 This event at Virgin Gorda is held on alternate years to the Mediterranean one.
 Two other well known biennial events have been the "Swan European Regatta", usually taking place in the waters of Cowes in association with the Royal Yacht Squadron; and the "Swan American Regatta" taking place in the waters of Newport Rhode Island, in association with the New York Yacht Club.

 In 2017, The Nations Trophy was launched as a biennial event to promote Swan one design racing between nations.
 The regatta is open to ClubSwan 50s, Swan 45s and ClubSwan 42s.
 Various European and World Championships, between the individual one design classes, have also been incorporated into this competition.

 The ClubSwan is a brand based yacht club that also organises and runs a series of annual cruising rendezvous and regattas.
-Together with helping promote develop the ClubSwan 36 and Clubswan 50 and previously the ClubSwan 42, Swan 45, Swan 601, Swan 60 OD and the "Swan Maxi Class".
+Together with helping promote develop the ClubSwan 36 and ClubSwan 50 and previously the ClubSwan 42, Swan 45, Swan 60 FD, Swan 601 and the "Swan Maxi Class".

-Current Swan line

-Nautor is globally recognised as a producer of exquisitely crafted yachts capable of offering style and performance.
-Apart from the recently announced ClubSwan 36 and ClubSwan50 models designed by Juan Kouyoumdjian, the current range of Swan yachts are all designed by fellow Argentinian yacht designer Germán Frers.
-The larger models (from the Swan 60 upwards) are sometimes available in either flush deck (FD), semi-raised saloon (S) or raised saloon (RS) versions.
-With the 90 ft model being semi custom designs.